 When someone dies without leaving a valid Will, their money, property and possessions (the Estate) must be shared out in accordance to the Intestacy Rules.
 Only married or civil partners and some other close relatives can inherit under the rules of intestacy.

-Where a Will is deemed to be invalid the Intestacy Rules will determine how the deceased’s property and possessions will be shared out.
-This is because the Intestacy Rules apply instead of the wishes expressed in the invalid Will.
+Where a Will is deemed to be invalid, the deceased’s property and possessions will be shared out in accordance with the Intestacy Rules.
+This is because the rules of intestacy apply instead of the wishes expressed in the invalid Will.

 What do married partners and civil partners inherit?

-The married or civil partners of a deceased person will only inherit under the Intestacy Rules if they were actually married or in a civil partnership at the date of death.
-This means that if you were divorced from the deceased person, or if your civil partnership has been legally ended, you will not inherit under the Intestacy Rules.
+The married or civil partners of a deceased person will only inherit under the rules of intestacy if they were married or in a civil partnership at the date of death.
+This means that if you were divorced from the deceased, or if your civil partnership has been legally ended, you will not inherit under the Intestacy Rules.

 Married or civil partners who have only separated informally can still inherit under the Intestacy Rules.
-However, cohabiting partners who were neither married nor in a civil partnership, will not inherit any of the deceased person’s property or possessions under the Intestacy Rules.
+However, cohabiting partners who were neither married nor in a civil partnership, will not inherit property or possessions under the rules of intestacy.

-If there are surviving children, grandchildren or great grandchildren of the person who died and the estate is valued at more than £270,000 the spouse or civil partner of the deceased person will inherit:
+If there are surviving children, grandchildren or great grandchildren of the person who died and the estate is valued at more than £270,000 the spouse or civil partner will inherit: